The Grapefruit Diet

 Rather than acting as a “fat burner,” naringin is better understood as a compound that:

-• Plays a role in how the body handles nutrients
+• Plays a role in how the body handles nutrients2

-• Contributes to feelings of fullness when combined with fiber-rich foods
+• Contributes to feelings of fullness when combined with fiber-rich foods, and grapefruit helps mainly by increasing satiety, which may help you eat fewer calories3

-This reframing is important—naringin doesn’t cause weight loss on its own, but it may support dietary strategies aimed at better energy balance.
+This reframing is important: naringin doesn't cause weight loss on its own or help you lose weight directly, but it may support dietary strategies aimed at better energy balance.

 What Research Suggests (Without Overstating It)

 Some early animal studies investigated the interaction between naringin and high-fat diets.
-In controlled laboratory settings, animals receiving naringin alongside high-calorie diets showed more favorable metabolic markers than those consuming high-fat diets alone.
+In controlled laboratory settings, animals receiving naringin alongside high-calorie diets showed more favorable metabolic markers than those consuming high-fat diets alone4.

 It's important to clarify: